SilkAir Flight 185: Dramatisation

 The Discovery Channel Canada / National Geographic TV series Mayday (also called Air Crash Investigation or Air Disasters) dramatised the accident in a 2012 episode titled Pushed to the Limit (broadcast in some countries as Pilot Under Pressure).
-The episode argues Captain Tsu may have taken the opportunity of leaving the cockpit for tripping the CVR circuit breaker to turn off the CVR.
+The episode argues Captain Tsu may have taken the opportunity of leaving the cockpit to trip the CVR circuit breaker, consequently turning off the CVR.
 The episode also shows that Tsu is thought to have come up with an excuse to get Ward out of the cockpit.
 Having done so, he then proceeded to lock Ward out of the flight deck before disabling the FDR; Tsu is presumed to have done this to ensure that no record would be made of what he was going to do next.
 The episode further states that the rudder issue had been corrected before construction started on the accident aircraft.
 Nevertheless, the theory of a rudder malfunction was investigated with the possibility of corrosion, or debris getting stuck in the PCU, and was disproved.

 The accident was also featured in a 2006 National Geographic documentary titled SilkAir 185: Pilot Suicide?.
 The documentary claimed that the accident aircraft's FDR had failed to record 60 out of the 296 parameters for periods lasting between 10 seconds and 10 minutes in the 25 hours preceding the crash.